NafiaAamir113/NafiaAamir113/README.md

 I’m Nafia — an Information Technology graduate, where I ranked 2nd in my batch with a CGPA of 3.75/4.00.

-I am currently a **Section Leader at Stanford Code in Place (2025–Present)**, where I teach Python to a global cohort of students and mentor them in structured problem-solving and computational thinking.
-My work focuses on developing reliable and data-driven AI systems that improve the factuality, robustness, and trustworthiness of modern machine learning models in real-world settings.I am preparing to pursue **fully funded graduate studies**.
+I am currently a **Section Leader at Stanford Code in Place (2025–Present)**, where I teach Python to a global cohort of students and mentor them in structured problem-solving and computational thinking.<br> My work focuses on developing reliable and data-driven AI systems that improve the factuality, robustness, and trustworthiness of modern machine learning models in real-world settings.I am preparing to pursue **fully funded graduate studies**.

 ---